 Orientation is designed to welcome new students to campus and provides students the opportunity to begin forming friendships with their peers.
 In addition students will meet campus partners, student leaders, learn about resources offered on campus, and participate in interactive activities on and off campus.
 Students will become familiar with the Lewiston / Auburn area and campus.

 Additional Info- Bates College Orientation

 The FYS is a core academic component of the first-year experience.
 Each first-year student takes a first-year seminar or FYS that is designated as a W1.
 This is a limited-enrollment course specifically designed for first-year students.
 Topics vary from year to year, but seminars represent a broad range of interdisciplinary issues and questions addressed within the tradition of the liberal arts.

 First-year seminars enable entering students to work with faculty and other students in a small class; they provide closely supervised training in techniques of reasoning, writing, and research; and they foster an attitude of active participation in the educational process.
 First-year seminars carry course credit toward the baccalaureate degree and are offered only in the fall semester.
 Again, all first-year seminars fulfill the first-level writing requirement [W1], and they may also fulfill other General Education, major, or minor requirements.
 Usually a student’s first-year seminar instructor is also their academic advisor.

 Pre-Major Academic Advising

-The FYS instructor serves as a student’s first academic advisor (pre-major advisor) until the point of major declaration which occurs midway through the sophomore year.
+The FYS instructor serves as a student’s first academic advisor (pre-major advisor) until the point of major declaration, which usually takes place between October and March of the student’s second year.
 The FYS instructor/pre-major advisor partners with students on their academic exploration, referring them to relevant resources as well as engaging with other members of their advising team, i.e., their student support advisor, when and if appropriate.

 Additional Info – FYS and Pre-Major Advising Portal